kristiker/source1import/README.md

 The material parameters does not map one to one, so it won't convert the materials perfectly.

-I've taken some liberties with the available Standard VR shader in SteamVR as my guideline, and converting a specular map from Source 1 to PBR in Source 2 is not going to be totally 1 to 1.
-However, it does look pretty good in most use cases, and I'd reccomend modifying the script to your needs depending on what game/art style you're working with.
-For instance, I've had to dull the ReflectanceRange across the board for HL2 assets, which I didn't need to do for L4D2 assets.

-To use, first modify global_vars.txt to include your game's content path.
-Then, run the script using `python vmt_to_vmat.py modName`, replacing modName with the name of your mod's folder (i.e. hl2, left4dead2, usermod, etc.) You may also add a second argument at the end if you wish to specify a specific directory.
+Usage: Run the script directly, or from the command line: `python vmt_to_vmat.py "C:/../my_addon/content/materials"`.
 ## mdl_to_vmdl.py

 Generates a .vmdl file that will tell Source 2 to import its accompanying .mdl file.
+See (this)[https://developer.valvesoftware.com/wiki/Half-Life:_Alyx_Workshop_Tools/Importing_Source_1_Models]

 You must leave the original .mdl files for the .vmdls to compile.

-Run the script with a __directory__ like `python mdl_to_vmdl.py models` and it will fill that directoy with .vmdls.
+Usage: Run the script directly, or from the command line: `python mdl_to_vmdl.py "C:/../my_addon/content/models"`.
 Make sure you leave all the MDLs in tact so Source 2 can convert them.

-## qc_to_vmdl.py

-(deprecated)

-An older attempt at converting models before I figured out how to directly import .mdl files.
-You can use this as a base if you want to import the source files manually.

-## System Requirements:
-Python 3.7 or later

-Python Image Library (PIL)  5.4.1

-The SteamVR Workshop Tools (you do not need VR to run these!)

-A Source 1 game's content

-# Usage:
-Step 1: Create your mod in the SteamVR Workshop Tools (see [this guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2014947360) on how to make this happen for the S2FM.)
-I would recommend naming the mod the same name as the name you're pulling files from, especially if you're batch converting a whole game.

-Step 2: Extract the files you desire using GCFScape to the __CONTENT__ root of the mod, i.e. SteamVR/tools/steamvr_environments/content/steamtours_addons/hl2, following the same format as Source 1.

-Step 3: Using VTFEdit, extract the textures from the .vtf files into .tga using the "Convert Folder" functionality under tools.
-Again, make sure these TGAs follow the exact same layout as Source 1.

-Step 3.5: Add a new empty .txt file to the root of your mod's content file, called convertedBumpmaps.txt.
-This file stores the filenames of the .tga files that have been converted to S2's flipped green channel format.

-Step 4: __Modify global_vars.txt to include the details of your project's files, pointing to your content/steamtours_addon/ folder.__

-Step 5: First run mdl_to_vmdl.py, then run vmt_to_vmat.py, using the instructions above.

-Step 6: Open your mod.
-Your files should now attempt to convert as you load them, but sometimes doing this process too fast (i.e. scrolling through the Content Browser super quick) will crash the game.
-Please take care not to break your system while loading these files.